Moles are nests of pigmented cells of the skin. Moles can be flat or raised and can vary in color, shape, and size.

 E – Evolving

-When a mole is evolving in any way, you should schedule an appointment to have it evaluated by Dr. Lily.
+When a mole is evolving in any way, you should schedule an appointment to have it evaluated by one of our providers.
 Any change in size, shape, color, elevation, or any other train, or a new symptom such as bleeding, itching, or crusting, suggests that the mole could be a skin cancer.

 Check out this video on how to detect an unusual mole!

 Shop our favorite skincare and more on Derm to Door.com!